notabene91/MESTO/README.md

 # MESTO
-Project where you can upload your beatifull cards.
+Project where you can upload your beautiful cards.
 Try it https://notabene91.github.io/MESTO/